 Here are some videos to help you understand courses and enrolment at Deakin.

-If you need more help, you can contact a Student Adviser by phone, email or in person.
+If you need more help, you can contact a Student Adviser at Student Central or through our online enquiry form.
 They are there to help with course planning, choosing the right units and explaining course rules and requirements.

 Managing your enrolment

 Here are other enrolment pages which you'll need to refer to sometimes once you are enrolled.